Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 https://taystudios.com/blog/sitemap.xml

-The trap I keep falling into — submitting only one and forgetting the other.
-Unless it's a sitemap index (sitemap-index.xml), each sitemap must be submitted directly.
+This is the trap I keep falling into — I submit one and forget about the other.
+Unless you're dealing with a sitemap index (sitemap-index.xml), each sitemap has to be submitted directly.

 Step 4.
 Request page collection (2 min)